chmouel/pipelines-as-code/pkg/llm/templates/initial_prompt.md

 ## Why this works
 Explain why that change resolves the failure and note any remaining uncertainty.

+## Skills used
+When project skills are present in the prompt, review them before deciding how to proceed.
+List each skill that was relevant to this task and mark it as one
+of:
+- Executed: the skill matched the task and you followed it
+- Skipped: the skill was available but did not match the task
+- Blocked: the skill matched, but you could not execute it because a required prerequisite or environment input was missing

+For each relevant skill, give a short reason.
+If a skill says it should always run in CI for this kind of task, treat it as relevant and account for it in this section.
+If no project skills were relevant, say that explicitly.

 Base every conclusion on the provided evidence.
 Do not invent cluster state, repository intent, or missing facts.
 If the evidence is incomplete, say exactly